 Public debt’s ratio in GDP is getting closer to 80% (instead of 84%).

 Regulatory efficiency’s score has increased due to improvements in business freedom.
-The 2019 and 2020 reports could bring additional increase due to the progress in regulatory reform focused on red-tape cuts, making starting business easier and enabling services market liberalization.
+The 2019 and 2020 reports could bring additional increases due to the progress in regulatory reform focused on red-tape cuts, making starting business easier and enabling services market liberalization.
 Labor freedom is 43% and reflects rigidities in labor regulation (which has gone through only minor changes so far).

 Trade freedom remains at the same level.
 It has been increased due to the EU accession and liberalization effects related to the Internal Market.

 Croatia is currently 61% economically free.
 There is no country with more than 90%.
-Therefore, Croatia’s competitive gap is much more than 39% deficit in economic freedom.
+Therefore, Croatia’s competitive gap is much more than the 39% deficit in economic freedom.
 Croatia’s challenge is to compete with much better countries of Central Eastern Europe.
-Currently, Estonia hold the 7th place and Lithuania 19th.
-But why shouldn’t Croatia try compete with the Czech Republic (ranked as 24th) or Latvia (28th)?
+Currently, Estonia holds the 7th place and Lithuania 19th.
+But why shouldn’t Croatia try to compete with the Czech Republic (ranked as 24th) or Latvia (28th)?
 A gradual and realistic approach would mean entering TOP 50 first.
 This means that the first check points would be (currently) 45th Poland.
 47 ranking place of Croatia distances the country from Poland only by 6 percentage points.
 Actually, Croatia’s current score may be a little bit higher due to the abovementioned updates.